 Using your own finance (or cash).
 The benefit is flexibility: no repayments or agreements.
 The downside is that your cash tied up in a depreciating asset.
 You’ll also have to maintain the equipment yourself.

 Specialty finance companies like Silverchef or FlexiCommercial can lease the equipment to you.
 The benefit is the up-front saving, and some flexibility to pay out the lease at the end of the term.
 The downside is the interest rates are typically quite a bit higher than an old-fashioned bank loan… and you still have to maintain the equipment.

 This works a bit like a typical mobile phone plan.
 The coffee roaster provides the equipment as part of an agreement – you buy coffee from them, they supply & maintain the equipment.
 The benefit is the up-front saving, and that they need to service and maintain the equipment.
 The downside is that the equipment cost is built in to the price of the coffee.

 “On Loan” equipment sometimes gets a bad reputation in the industry.
 For me, this all comes down to who you choose to partner with and what they can offer.
 Can I finance this equipment myself at a lower cost?
 Do they have a good track record of support?
 What happens if I sell the business?

 How Much Does A Commercial Coffee Machine Cost?

-Essentially, this depends on the features you want the machine to have.
-A good, entry level heat exchange machine could be anywhere from $4,000-$10,000.
-A good multi-boiler machine could range from $10,000 all the way up to $40,000.
+Good quality, entry level heat exchange machines range from $4,000 to $10,000.
+While multi-boiler machines range from $10,000 all the way up to $40,000.
 Unless you’re after something with all the features, you’ll be able to get a quality, multi-boiler machine, like the La Marzocco Linea Classic for under $15,000.

 The Sanremo Opera 2.0.
 A high-end machine like this can do it all…but isn’t cheap.